How to Compose an Effective Cover Letter

 A well-prepared resume is sometimes not enough to convince an employer that you should be interviewed for a position.
 As important as your resume is, your cover letter can direct the reader’s attention to aspects of your education and experience that are the most relevant.

-Cover letters demonstrate your knowledge of the organization you are targeting and explain any part of your work history that needs clarification.
+Cover letters demonstrate your knowledge of the organization you are applying to and explains any part of your work history that needs clarification.
 A cover letter also demonstrates that you can organize your thoughts and express yourself clearly and appropriately.
 In a sense, your cover letter reflects your communication skills and, to a certain degree, your personality.

 What Makes Up a Cover Letter?

-Cover letters are one-page documents consisting of at least three paragraphs.
+Cover letters are one-page documents consisting of at least three parts.

-The middle section can be one or two paragraphs and is the sales pitch that describes what you have to offer.
+• Middle: The section that describes what you have to offer.
 This section should also expand upon your interest in the position and how your qualifications match it.

 A cover letter should be addressed to the specific company and individual who will review your application.
 You can usually find this information through research or by contacting the company.
 It could be addressed to the department director or manager who will lead your team should you get the job.